 VK9 Owner Education: Key Terms & Concepts

-“Behind every well-trained dog is a confident, well-educated owner.”
-Amy Pishner
+“Behind every well-trained dog is a well-educated owner.” –Amy Pishner

 A big part of what we do here at Valor K9 Academy involves owner education.
 Our goal is to not only train your dog, but also teach you how to better understand and communicate with your dog.
-While owners are sometimes part of the problem, you are also a big part of your dog’s training and behavior solution.
-In this blog post, we’re going to explain some key terms and concepts to make sure we’re all speaking the same language – the language of dogs!
-Have a look and as always, feel free to comment with any questions you have.
-We’re here to help, and you can reach us anytime!
+While owners are sometimes part of the problem, you are a big part of the solution too!
+We have all our new clients read this post to explain key terms and concepts so everyone is on the same page in training.

 Key Terms and Concepts